bitcoin-s/bitcoin-s/docs/applications/server.md

     - `newpassphrase` - The new passphrase
  - `keymanagerpassphraseset` `passphrase` - Encrypts the wallet with the given passphrase
     - `passphrase` - The passphrase to encrypt the wallet with
+ - `loadwallet` `walletname` `passphrase` - Loads a wallet
+    - `walletname` - Name to associate with this seed
+    - `passphrase` - Passphrase to decrypt this seed with
+ - `listwallets` - Returns a list of all wallets

 ### DLC
  - `createcontractinfo` `announcement` `totalCollateral` `payouts`